OpenLiberty/sample-langchain4j/rag-db/README.md

 - At the prompt, try the following message examples:

   - ```
-      How to test connections with the Server Config tool?
+      How do I isolate applications on the same server?
     ```
   - ```
       Which OpenTelemetry property enabled by MicroProfile Telemetry do I need in order to set the exporter that is used to collect traces?